JuhG/juhg.hu/content/portfolio/teaching.md

 [meetup presentation](https://github.com/dromedar-design/presentation-gatsby)
 and a
 [few video tutorials](https://github.com/dromedar-design/tutorial-gatsby-blog)
 are also in the works.
-I guess the simplicity of Gatsby gave me an inspiration. :)
+I guess the simplicity of Gatsby gave me inspiration. :)